-Buffalo Bishop Resigns Amid Mounting Controversy Over Clergy Abuse
+Buffalo, N.Y., Bishop Resigns Amid Controversy Over Clergy Abuse

 By mid-September, though, The Buffalo News published a poll showing a vast majority of local residents saying they felt Malone should resign the post he held since 2012.

-Malone maintained a relatively defiant tone in his "early retirement" announcement Wednesday, asserting that the diocese has made progress under his tenure, and that "there has not been a single priest of this Diocese ordained in the past 30 years who has had an allegation of child sex abuse substantiated."
+Malone maintained a relatively defiant tone in his "early retirement" announcement Wednesday, asserting that the diocese has made progress under his tenure and that "there has not been a single priest of this Diocese ordained in the past 30 years who has had an allegation of child sex abuse substantiated."

 That said, he acknowledged that he was not the right person to move the diocese forward in a difficult time.